-Internet Service in the Seattle area isn’t easy to find.
+Internet Service in the Las Vegas area isn’t easy to find.
 We know Internet Service Provider (ISP) selection is limited.
 ZOBOLT finds, designs and quotes dynamic businesses carrier grade internet service for our customers. our goal is to be as impartial and transparent as possible during the selection process.

 In the news this week is CenturyLink, the local Regional Bell Operating Company or RBOC.
 Unfortunately, the news about CenturyLink isn’t good.
 It seems they have had an uptick in complaints about billing and service related issues for consumer grade internet.